oracle-quickstart/oke-transcoder/README.md

   kubectl -n transcode get pods

-  You should see a transcoder pod is running.
+  You should see a transcoder pod with the status running or completed

 ![image](https://user-images.githubusercontent.com/54962742/133631899-de1f9791-8802-4335-aa47-66866af779f4.png)